Resk-Security/resk-caching/README.md

 - **Performance Monitoring**: Prometheus metrics and OpenTelemetry tracing
 - **Real-time Updates**: WebSockets for instant response distribution

+### How we're different from other semantic caches

+- **GPTCache**: Great Python-first cache.
+Resk-Caching focuses on Bun/TypeScript, ships with JWT-secured HTTP API, OpenAPI generation, built-in Prometheus/OTEL, and optional authenticated-at-rest encryption out of the box.
+- **ModelCache**: Provides a semantic cache layer.
+Resk-Caching adds production concerns (rate-limit, security wrapper, metrics, tracing, OpenAPI, WebSockets) and pluggable backends with zero-code switching via `CACHE_BACKEND`.
+- **Upstash Semantic Cache**: Managed vector-backed cache.
+Resk-Caching is open-source, self-hosted by default, and can run fully local with SQLite or purely in-memory while retaining encryption and observability.
+- **Redis LangCache**: Managed Redis-based semantic cache.
+Resk-Caching supports Redis natively via Bun's RESP3 client while also offering SQLite and in-memory modes for portability and offline development.
+- **SemantiCache (FAISS)**: FAISS-native library.
+Resk-Caching prioritizes a secure, observable HTTP surface with variant selection strategies and can integrate external vector DBs; no GPU dependency required.

+If you need a secure, auditable cache service with operational tooling for teams, Resk-Caching is purpose-built for that surface.

 ### What each module is for
 - **LLM Response Storage**: Store pre-computed LLM responses with their vector embeddings for fast retrieval
 - **Caching Backends**: Choose between low-latency memory, local persistence (SQLite), or distributed (Redis) based on your scale